elamperti/dotfiles/README.md

 ## How does it work?
 The setup will verify Bash version before starting.
 After updating `apt`'s package list and initializing the required [submodules](./.gitmodules), symlinks will be created and the installation section will start.

-Package/bundle selection is divided in four steps, and in each one the setup will ask wich packages/bundles to install:
+Package/bundle selection is divided in four steps, and in each one the setup will ask which packages/bundles to install:
   1. **Common packages** are used from terminal and usually found across different distributions.
   2. **Graphical packages** are programs that require a window manager to be used or are only useful in that context.
-  3. **Window manager packages** are packages related to specific window managers (XFCE and Gnome).
+  3. **Window manager packages** are packages related to specific window managers.
   4. :package: **Bundles**: are special scripts, read more about them in [the guide](./bundles/about-bundles.md).

 After installing all the required packages, bundle scripts will finish their installation and may ask for additional information.

-## How to customize this quickly
+## Customization
-In case you want to use this fast without checking how it works, you may change the following:
+You should really take a look at [`setup.sh`](./setup.sh) to see what it does.
+Apart from that, you may want to change the following to suit your needs:
   * [Files in `shell/`](./shell/), which are most of the dotfiles
   * [Files in `home/`](./home/), which will be symlinked to your home folder
   * [Package lists](./common/package-lists.sh)